Contact Us

 4. Add 7,000–10,000 steps per day

-Light daily movement (NEAT — non-exercise activity thermogenesis) does more for insulin sensitivity than three intense gym sessions per week alone.
+Light daily movement (NEAT non-exercise activity thermogenesis) does more for insulin sensitivity than three intense gym sessions per week alone.
 Walk after meals.
-Take stairs.
+Take the stairs.
 Stand during phone calls.

 5. Sleep 7+ hours

-One bad week of 5–6 hour sleep nights raises cortisol, blood sugar, and insulin resistance measurably.
-Sleep is non-negotiable infrastructure for metabolic health.
+One bad week of 5–6 hours of sleep per night raises cortisol, blood sugar, and insulin resistance measurably.
+Sleep is a non-negotiable infrastructure for metabolic health.

 6. Treat what is fixable medically